Softeq/dotnet-guidelines/README.md

 # C# Coding Guidelines
 ## What is this?
 This document attempts to provide guidelines (or coding standards if you like) for all versions of C# that are both valuable and pragmatic.
-The idea behind this document is make code style consistent across the projects and inside the projects as well and guarantee predictable code quality for Softeq customers.The Guidelines are based on [Dennis Doomen guidelines](https://github.com/dennisdoomen/CSharpGuidelines).
+The idea behind this document is make code style consistent across the projects and inside the projects as well and guarantee predictable code quality for Softeq customers.
+The Guidelines are based on [Dennis Doomen guidelines](https://github.com/dennisdoomen/CSharpGuidelines).

 ## Rule severity
 Each rule in this document has its importance level: